7 Ways a Business Savings Account Can Improve Your Cash Flow

 1. You Can Prepare for Emergencies

 Your business savings account is the best place to store funds for unexpected expenses.
-If you make it a habit to deposit excess funds into your business savings account, you can build an extra cushion in case of costly unanticipated events without having to take out a loan.
-Since business savings accounts are liquid assets, you can access your funds when you need them easily, without cost.
+If you form the habit of depositing excess funds into your savings account, you can use this extra cushion to cover costly unanticipated events.
+Having these funds available saves you from having to take on debt.
+And since business savings accounts are liquid assets, you can easily access your funds when you need them, without cost.

 2. You Can Save for Tax Payments

 A business savings account gives you a place to set aside money for future taxes.
-Because business checking accounts are typically used for current business expenses, you may end up prioritizing current expenses over future tax payments if you use a business checking account without a separate savings account.
+Because business checking accounts are typically used for current business expenses, using a business checking account without a separate savings account may cause you to prioritize current expenses over future tax payments.
 Having a cash reserve designated for tax payments in a separate business savings account helps ensure you have sufficient money to pay the IRS when tax season comes.

 3. You Can Save for Future Business Growth

-When it comes to business, owners should think long-term.
+When it comes to business, owners should think long term.
 Saving money in a separate business savings account allows you to prepare for future business projects and growth.
-It’ll be easier to fund a business expansion if you’ve built the habit of setting aside money for your goals.
-Funding growth without having to take out huge loans will help you save on interest costs and maximize your profits
+It will be easier to fund a business expansion if you’ve built the habit of setting aside money for your goals.
+Funding growth without having to take out huge loans will help you save on interest costs and maximize your profits.

 4. You Can Earn Interest on Your Deposits